natrastellar/website/src/hugo/content/blog/error-handling.md

 - It can be constructed using the forwarding constructor or in-place any number of arguments, preceeded by an optional `std::initializer_list`.
 All constructors allow for conversions.
 - It's copyable, it's movable, and it's swappable.
 - The inner value can be accessed freely via the `error()` member function.
-- It can be compared against another `std::unexpected` object, which may or may not have the same type.
+- It can be compared against another `std::unexpected` object - which may or may not have the same type - to see if the two are equal.
 - All of its member functions are usable at compile time.
 Hurray!

 There are some additional limitations on `E`: